 Research Contents Included Related Laws and Guidelines

 in the Research Plan

-Human Genome/Gene Analysis ∘Ethical Guidelines for Human

-Research Genome/Gene Analysis Research

-Medical and Health Research Involving ∘Ethical Guidelines for Medical and
+Medical and Biological Research ∘Ethical Guidelines for Medical and

-Human Subjects Health Research Involving Human
+Involving Human Subjects Biological Research Involving Human

 Subjects

 Research Including the Handling of ∘Act on Regulation of Human Cloning

 Specified Embryos Techniques

 ○Ordinance for Enforcement of the Act

 on Regulation of Human Cloning

 Techniques

 ∘Guidelines on the Handling of

 Specified Embryos

-Research Including the Derivation and ∘Guidelines on the Derivation of
+Research Including the Derivation or ∘Guidelines on the Derivation of

 Utilization of Human Embryonic Stem Human Embryonic Stem Cells

-Cells ∘Guidelines for the Distributing
+Cells ∘Guidelines on the Utilization of

-Institute of Human Embryonic Stem
+Human Embryonic Stem Cells

-Cells

-Guidelines on the Utilization of Human Embryonic Stem Cells Research Including Producing Germ Cells from Human iPS Cells, etc. oGuidelines on the Research on Producing Germ Cells from Human iPS Cells or Human Tissue Stem Cells Research on Assisted Reproductive Technology Treatment oEthical Guidelines for Research on Assisted Reproductive Technology Treatment Producing Human Fertilized Embryos oGuidelines for Research Using Genealtering Technologies on Human Fertilized Embryos Clinical Trials on Gene Therapy etc. oEthical Guideline for Clinical Trials on Gene Therapy, etc. Research Including Genetic ○Act on the Conservation and Modification Experiment Sustainable Use of Biological Diversity through Regulations on the Use of Living Modified Organisms, etc. Research Plan Including Research ∘Act on the Prevention of Infectious Using Pathogens, etc. Diseases and Medical Care for Patients with Infectious Diseases Studies Involving Animal Experiments ∘Fundamental Guidelines for Proper Conduct of Animal Experiment and
+Research Including Producing Germ ∘Guidelines on the Research on

+Cells from Human iPS Cells, etc. Producing Germ Cells from Human

+iPS Cells or Human Tissue Stem Cells

+Research Including the Production and ∘Ethical Guidelines for Research on

+Utilization of Human Fertilized Assisted Reproductive Technology

+Embryos Treatment Producing Human Fertilized

+Embryos

+oGuidelines for Research Using Gene-

+altering Technologies on Human

+Fertilized Embryos

+Clinical Trials on Gene Therapy etc. ∘Ethical Guideline for Clinical Trials on

+Gene Therapy, etc.

+Research Including Genetic ∘Act on the Conservation and

+Modification Experiment Sustainable Use of Biological Diversity

+through Regulations on the Use of

+Living Modified Organisms, etc.

+Research Plan Including Research oAct on the Prevention of Infectious

+Using Pathogens, etc. Diseases and Medical Care for

+Patients with Infectious Diseases

+Studies Involving Animal Experiments ∘Fundamental Guidelines for Proper

+Conduct of Animal Experiment and

 Related Activities in Academic

 Research Institutions

 Studies Involving Provision of ∘Foreign Exchange and Foreign Trade

 Technology for which the Influence on Act, etc.

 Nonresidents or Foreign Countries is

 Regulated or Export of Goods

+Take note of said act and the rules,

+etc. of your affiliated institution, and be

+sure to check the security trade

+controls systems and handling method,

+etc.

-Research Including Acquisition, Bring- ○The Guidelines on Access to Genetic
+Research Including Acquisition, Bring- ∘The Guidelines on Access to Genetic

 in, Purchase and Receipt of Foreign Resources and the Fair and Equitable

 Biological Samples Sharing of Benefits Arising from Their

 Utilization, etc.

-oResearch that Requires Social ∘Act on the Protection of Personal
+∘Research that Requires Social ∘Act on the Protection of Personal

 Consensus (Consent and/or Information, etc.

 Cooperation of Person Involved)

 ○Research that Requires

 Consideration in the Handling of

 Personal Information (e.g. Protection

 of the Confidentiality of Personal

 Information, Protection of Human

 Rights)